ArtemisX64/zgui/README.md

-# ZGUI v0.1
+# ZGUI v0.3
-It contains a clone of [zgui](https://github.com/michal-z/zig-gamedev/tree/main/libs/zgpu) by [michal-z](https://github.com/michal-z) along with custom bindings inspired by michal-z's wgpu bindings.
+This repo contains custom zig bindings for imgui

 ## Getting Started
 Clone this repo, copy it to `root` of your project(`root/lib` is more preferred)